Ernestosant/Banking-transaction-query-engine/README.md

 ```
 **Note:**
 To run the tests, you must create a directory named `resources/data.pdf`.
 Where **data.pdf** is the document on which the tests will be conducted.

+## Try it on Render
+The API is deployed on Render.
+You can access the Swagger UI [here](https://transaction-query-engine.onrender.com/docs#/).